sudecki30/test/README.md

 # test
-Differents test I have passed for jobs.
+Differents tests I have passed for jobs.

 I am very nice, I have not removed possible error inside the differents subject.
 You will find my answer without modification after to be send.